Donders-Institute/bidscoin/CONTRIBUTING.rst

 2. Set up a virtual environment and install BIDScoin's dependencies::

-    python -m venv venv         # Or use any other tool (such as conda).
-NB: Use Python < 3.11.2 (due to pypet4bids) source venv/bin/activate    # On Linux, see the documentation for other operating systems pip install bidscoin[dev]   # Unfortunately pyproject.toml has no way to install BIDScoin's dependencies only pip uninstall bidscoin      # Hence we need to retrospectively remove BIDScoin from site-packages
+    python -m venv venv         # Or use any other tool (such as conda) source venv/bin/activate    # On Linux, see the documentation for other operating systems pip install bidscoin[dev]   # Unfortunately pyproject.toml has no way to install BIDScoin's dependencies only pip uninstall bidscoin      # Hence we need to retrospectively remove BIDScoin from site-packages